gjbex/training-material/Python/Paramiko/README.md

 1. `module_av.py`: performs a `module av` command on the remote server for the specified software package, will only work on the KU Leuven/UHasselt VSC infrastructure.
+1. `wc.py`: example of executing a command on a remote machine that reads from standard input, and writes to standard output/error.